CS4485-SentenceBuilder-Team35/sentence-builder/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: A main feature of the project
-title: "[FEATURE] "
+title: '[FEATURE] '
 labels: feature
 assignees: ''
 ---

 # Description

 -   [ e.g. The UI needs to display...]

-# Finished when...
+# Finished Criteria

 -   [ e.g. There is UI for the user to interact with the project ]